Home / 5G / Protocols / PHY / Bandwidth Part

 Is BWP a PHY concept or an RRC concept?

-It is both in practice: the operating bandwidth behavior is a PHY reality, but engineers usually inspect and control it through RRC configuration.
+It is both in practice: the operating bandwidth behavior is a PHY reality, while configuration and switching are largely seen through RRC.

 Because it is easy to focus on carrier bandwidth, while the active BWP is often the more relevant value for actual control and data behavior.